Skip to content

 How much does Prodisc® L lumbar disc replacement cost?

-Treatment at CCV through SpinePro starts from £32,000, inclusive of surgery, hospital stay, hotel recuperation in Montpellier, personalised nursing care on your return home and all travel expenses.
+The cost of lumbar disc replacement surgery at CCV through SpinePro starts at £36,000, inclusive of surgery, hospital stay, hotel recuperation in Montpellier, personalised nursing care on your return home and all travel expenses.

 SpinePro is currently only able to assist patients who are self-funding; we are not able to work with health insurance providers at this time.

-Can Prodisc® L disc replacement be done at more than one level?
+Can lumbar disc replacement be done at more than one level?

 Yes, up to four levels can be treated in a single procedure.
 CCV routinely performs two-level disc replacement, and their published outcomes show equivalent results to single-level procedures.